aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 If you created CI/CD pipeline you will need to delete it as well, including all testing and deployment stacks created by the pipeline.
 Please note that actual stack names may differ n your case, depending on the pipeline stack name you used.

-CI/CD pipeline stack deletion may fail if build artifact S3 bucket is not empty.
+CI/CD pipeline stack deletion may fail if build artifact Amazon S3 bucket is not empty.
 In such case get bucket name using following command and looking for BuildArtifactsBucket resource's PhysicalResourceId:
-Then open AWS Management Console, navigate to S3 bucket with build artifacts and empty it.
+Then open AWS Management Console, navigate to Amazon S3 bucket with build artifacts and empty it.

 ```bash
 aws cloudformation list-stack-resources --stack-name queue-based-ingestion-cicd-testing